Accelerate - Building and Scaling High-Performing Technology Organizations - Book review and my personal notes and insights

 Part 2

-Mind mapping accelerate research bit
+Mind mapping Accelerate research bit

-The authors argue that survey usually is not a trusted source.
-Survey takers can lie leading to “invalid” data, which it would be “easier” to avoid this using logs for example.
-If that is the case, the authors also ague that trust on the system is needed as well.
+The authors argue that a survey usually is not a trusted source.
+Survey takers can lie leading to “invalid” data, which would be “easier” to avoid using logs for example.
+If that is the case, the authors also argue that trust in the system is needed as well.
+In that sense, there is no 100% guarantee that all the collected data, be it from surveys or logs will be correct.

 Final considerations